Baroness Amos to lead national maternity and neonatal investigation

 Our response

 The Maternal Mental Health Alliance welcomes the timeline for this important investigation, particularly the clear intent to deliver results by December 2025.
-This commitment to timely and decisive action demonstrates appropriate urgency regarding the safety of women and birthing people, and their babies.
-We also appreciate the thought given to Baroness Amos' appointment and the decision to place families with lived experience at the heart of the review.
+We also appreciate the careful thought given to Baroness Amos' appointment and the decision to place families with lived experience at the heart of the review.